TeamREPENTOGON/REPENTOGON/docs/docs/Sprite.md

 #### [AnimRenderFlags](enums/AnimRenderFlags.md) GetRenderFlags ( ) {: .copyable aria-label='Functions' }

 ___
+### HasCustomChampionShader () {: aria-label='Functions' }
+#### boolean HasCustomChampionShader ( string ShaderPath ) {: .copyable aria-label='Functions' }
+Returns true if the specified custom champion shader is currently loaded (see `SetCustomChampionShader` below).
+If no string is provided, returns true if ANY custom champion shader is applied.

+___
+### HasCustomShader () {: aria-label='Functions' }
+#### boolean HasCustomShader ( string ShaderPath ) {: .copyable aria-label='Functions' }
+Returns true if the specified custom shader is currently loaded (see `SetCustomShader` below).
+If no string is provided, returns true if ANY custom shader is applied.

+___
 ### IsOverlayEventTriggered () {: aria-label='Functions' }
 #### boolean IsOverlayEventTriggered ( string EventName ) {: .copyable aria-label='Functions' }
 Returns `true` if the currently playing overlay animation just reached the event with the provided name.

+___
+### SetCustomChampionShader () {: aria-label='Modified Functions' }
+#### void SetCustomChampionShader ( string ShaderPath ) {: .copyable aria-label='Modified Functions' }
+Specify a custom champion shader file for this Sprite to use instead of the usual `coloroffset_champion` shader.
+Provided path is expected to start at `.../resources/` and to find both a .vs and .fs file at that location.
+For example: `sprite:SetCustomChampionShader("shaders/my_shader")` will load `.../resources/shaders/my_shader.vs` and `.../resources/shaders/my_shader.fs`.

+The custom champion shader will only be used by the game if the entity is actually a champion.

+Note that the custom shader must take the exact same inputs as the default `coloroffset_champion` shader the game uses (it has one additional input compared to `coloroffset`).

+You can also set a per-layer shader via [LayerState](LayerState.md).

+___
+### SetCustomShader () {: aria-label='Modified Functions' }
+#### void SetCustomShader ( string ShaderPath ) {: .copyable aria-label='Modified Functions' }
+Specify a custom shader file for this Sprite to use instead of the default `coloroffset` shader.
+Provided path is expected to start at `.../resources/` and to find both a .vs and .fs file at that location.
+For example: `sprite:SetCustomShader("shaders/my_shader")` will load `.../resources/shaders/my_shader.vs` and `.../resources/shaders/my_shader.fs`.

+This custom shader will not be used by the game if the entity is a champion, or if it has the gold/dogma shader applied.

+Note that the custom shader must take the exact same inputs as the default `coloroffset` shader the game uses.
+The gold and dogma shaders also use the same inputs, and can be a good reference.

+You can also set a per-layer shader via [LayerState](LayerState.md).

 ___
 ### SetRenderFlags () {: aria-label='Functions' }